 This article may contain affiliate/compensated links.
 For full information, please see our disclaimer here.

-If you’ve recently signed up with a house sitting website, the first thing you need to do is set up an amazing house sitting profile.
+If you’ve just signed up with a house sitting website in 2026, the first thing you’ll want to do is create an outstanding house sitting profile.

-In this article, we’re going to tell you everything you need to know about creating the perfect house sitting profile that will attract homeowners and help you land the house sits you want.
+In this article, we’re going to tell you everything you need to know about creating the perfect house sitting profile that will attract pet parents and help you land the house sits you want.
+Want to understand more about how house sitting works?
+Check out our guide: What is House Sitting?

 We’ve been house sitting all over the world since 2019 through the website Trusted Housesitters.
-So far, we’ve done house sits in 10 different countries on four continents which have added up to over 30 months of free rent.
+So far, we’ve done house sits in 10 different countries on four continents, which have added up to over 30 months of not paying rent.

 We use Trusted Housesitters to find house sits, but these tips can be applied to any of the other house sitting websites out there as well.